yazz/VisualJS/README.md

 ### How does Visual Javascript compare to Bubble.io?
-As of March 2021 Bubble is a hosted web app builder, one of the first great online CRUD app builders
+As of May 2021 Bubble is a paid hosted web app builder and is good for building a public facing website

 ### Is there community for Visual Javascript?
 You can join us here https://join.slack.com/t/slack-lww3757/shared_invite/zt-oncgz9v8-2kgZPQhPp0kxBJUE~kPBaw

+### Is Visual Javascript looking for investment
+No, we don't need money as Yazz has been sponsoring the development of the Visual Javascript tool.
+We would only consider investment from the outside if it was a very long term play as Yazz is expecting to be unprofitable for many years to come.
+We have been approached by many investors to invest in us, but we would only consider long term investors who would also bring some strategic value to Yazz/Visual Javascript.